pierinho13/cmdpeek/SECURITY.md

 ## Supported versions

-Security fixes are applied to the latest released version of `kubectl-peek`.
+Security fixes are applied to the latest released version of `cmdpeek`.

 ## Reporting a vulnerability